 - Agile organisations are on a spectrum from mature to immature

 Different organisations sit at different places on this spectrum, and move along it for different reasons.
 This means that different approaches and levels of structure are required.
 In general, for less mature organisations, more structure and direction is needed.
-For those organisations that are more mature in agile terms, the intent and understanding of agile methods will be better understood, so teams can be more intuitive and self-directed.
+For those organisations that are more mature in agile terms, the intent of agile methods will be better understood, so teams can be more intuitive and self-directed.

 - To do agile, the organisation needs to buy-in and change

-To achieve all the benefits that agile can bring, the organisation needs to embrace it, and that means changing some fundamentals of how it works.
+To achieve all the benefits that agile can bring, an organisation needs to embrace it, and that means changing some fundamentals of how it works.
 If you’re trying to fit agile into a traditionally waterfall organisation, with the traditional roles and structures this entails, you’ll have to make compromises.
 This means that while you’ll see some improvements and definitely get some gains, the full value of agile won’t easily be delivered.